davidkarim/davidkarim.github.io/_posts/2025-08-01-deploying-to-aws-amplify.md

 | **Pricing Model**    | Usage-based    | Usage-based    | Usage-based    | Pay-per-instance |
 | **Scalability**      | Auto-scaled    | Auto-scaled    | Auto-scaled    | Manual scaling   |

-While Vercel (creator of Next.js) is tightly integrated with the framework, **Amplify gives you more flexibility** with backend services and **closer integration with the AWS ecosystem**—perfect if you already use AWS services like Lambda, S3, DynamoDB, or Cognito.
+While Vercel (creator of Next.js) is tightly integrated with the framework, Amplify gives you more flexibility with backend services and closer integration with the AWS ecosystem if you already use AWS services like Lambda, S3, DynamoDB, or Cognito.

 ---